OutSystems/docs-odc/src/eap/building-apps/seo/generating-sitemap-robot-files.md

 ### Add sitemap.xml to the root directory of a domain

 ODC doesn't support the functionality to set an app at the root directory of a domain.
-Refer to [Sitemap.xml](improve-seo-prerendering.md#sitemap-xml) for how the sitemap is configured with the help of a Reverse Proxy or CDN.
+Refer to [Sitemap.xml](improve-seo-prerendering.md#sitemapxml-sitemap) for how the sitemap is configured with the help of a Reverse Proxy or CDN.

-## Robots.txt
+## Robots.txt { #robot }

 The `robots.txt` is a text file with instructions for search engine crawlers.
 It defines which areas of a website the crawlers are allowed to search.